alanng10/Melax/Docue/a.md

 Melax intra civil path and inter civil path is Endgame.

-Melax path is not interm.

-Melax require Seer MARK MARK MARK PARK MARK MARK total done and endgame info and xross info and certain info.

-Seer total done is require as Seer orn more high only has will to done Endgame share after total done progres require and info require.

-MARK MARK MARK PARK MARK MARK total done progres is require as Care done Info by SERA is path to certain.

 Melax word has spell.
 The spell is:
 "M" for Mark Park.